VISI Machining 2D - 2D machining toolpaths from wireframe & solid geometry

 - HTML & XLS report output

 Extensive range of CAD interfaces and powerful modelling.
-VISI can work directly with Parasolid, IGES, CATIA v4 & v5, Pro-E, UG, STEP, Solid Works, Solid Edge, ACIS, DXF, DWG, STL and VDA files.
+VISI can work directly with Parasolid, IGES, CATIA, Creo, UG-NX, STEP, Solid Works, Solid Edge, Inventor, ACIS, DXF, DWG, JT Open, STL and VDA files.
 The extensive range of translators ensures that users can work with data from almost any supplier.
 Companies working with complex designs will benefit from the simplicity with which their customer's CAD data can be manipulated.
 VISI can work directly with wireframe, solid, surface and mesh data or a combination of all four, providing the user with tools to work with any CAD model or to quickly construct the information from paper drawings ready for 2D machining.

 Simple programming and comprehensive tool management.
 The intuitive operation manager has a simple tree structure displaying the machining operations and the selected tools from the comprehensive tool library.
 Based on piece and tooling material, many machining parameters are calculated automatically, including feeds, speeds, stepover and depth of cut.
 A highly graphical interface guides the user through the machining parameters, cutting conditions and holders for the selected tooling.
 Multiple origins enable the data to be quickly orientated around any datum or set-up for multi-axis indexing.

 Full range of drilling cycles.
 Center drilling, drilling, tapping, reaming, boring, helical milling, thread milling and mill drill cycles give the user a wide choice of operations to cover any combination of hole type.
 Selection of diameters and depths directly from the model makes it easy to enter drilling parameters and eliminate the possibility of MDI errors.
 Optimization of the toolpath movement ensures the shortest distance for tool travel and reduces cycle times offering maximum productivity.